At a Glance

 Program Costs and Financial Aid

 Each student's summer program bill will cover the following: fees for 1 course unit/4 US credit hours, housing at Trinity Hall, airport pickup, orientation, welcome tour and dinner, course-related field trips, and EUSA internship placement and support/services.
 The amount billed does not include airfare, food/meals, local transportation, personal expenses, personal travel, or health insurance - students are expected to pay for those on their own.
-More information on past estimated expenses is available here.
+More information on estimated expenses is available here.

 Students seeking grant and loan possibilities should discuss options with their home institution's study abroad and/or financial aid office.
 In addition, students can apply for outside scholarship funding through other organizations.
 Visit the following websites for further information regarding scholarship opportunities: